Real Estate Talk:

 Let’s not forget that people with cancer are vulnerable too!

-You are invited to keep giving to the following organizations since it’s now more important than ever to support cancer research!
+You are invited to continue giving to the following organizations, as it’s now more important than ever to support cancer research!
 Click on the logos below to find out how:

 Feature image: Karolina Grabowska, by Pexels